deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 "Mmf...o'm'g'd what'ff in thifth?"

-"Bacon, brie and cranberry."
-Jenkins told her.
+"Bacon, brie and cranberry," Jenkins told her.

-"Mm...I'll never say a bad word about the French ever again."
-Terri promised.
+"Mm...I'll never say a bad word about the French ever again," Terri promised.

 "So, what're you breaking trust over?"